-While this lovely Tequila Cocktail with Blood Orange and Pomegranate is not a “tequila sunrise/sunset,” the color may remind you of a spectacular sunset!
-Silver reposado tequila, pomegranate liqueur, and pomegranate molasses get shaken or stirred, and the glass gets topped off with blood orange Italian soda in this easy and oh-so-delicious (not sweet) cocktail recipe!
+While this lovely Tequila Cocktail with Blood Orange and Pomegranate is not a "tequila sunrise/sunset," the color may remind you of a spectacular sunset!
+Silver reposado tequila, pomegranate liqueur, and pomegranate molasses get shaken or stirred, and the glass gets topped off with blood orange Italian soda in this easy and oh-so-delicious (not sweet) make ahead small batch party cocktail.

 Given my recent switch from "healthy global" to "healthy Latin," what could be more à propos than a tequila cocktail?
 What liquor better represents Latin America?
 Of course Peru has pisco, and Brazil has cachaça...
 But wait!
 The Caribbean has RUM.
 Haha.